wangkuiyi/build-statically-linked-go-programs/README.md

 that the standard Go package "`net/http` do not have a pure go implementation at this point".
-This matches with my recent experience that if my program depends on and depends only on `net/http`, `go build` generates a executable file depending on `libc.so`.
+This matches with my recent experience that if my program depends on and depends only on `net/http`, `go build` generates an executable file depending on `libc.so`.
 However, is it possible that I build my program that depends on `net/http` into a fully statically linked file?